Bill Hader: 1999–2004: Early career

-Hader subsequently secured a job working as a night-time assistant editor at the post-production facility Triage Entertainment.
-He invested money into his own short film, but was too embarrassed to release it.
+Hader subsequently got a job as a night-time assistant editor at the post-production facility Triage Entertainment.
+He invested money in his own short film, but was too embarrassed to release it.
 Shortly thereafter, he and his then-longtime girlfriend broke up.
 Desperate for a change, he began attending comedy classes with friends at improvisational comedy enterprise the Second City in March 2003.
-He quickly realized that comedy was the creative outlet that he had needed since he decided to leave higher education behind, and soon Hader, his new compatriot in comedy Matt Offerman, and their two friends and fellow humor enthusiasts Eric Filipkowski and Mel Cowan, elected to form their own sketch comedy group.
-Christening their group Animals from the Future, the four frequently appeared to small audiences at backyard shows in Van Nuys.
-Matt's brother, actor Nick Offerman, told his wife, Megan Mullally, about the group.
-After attending one of the group's backyard appearances, Mullally told Hader of her intention to discuss him with Lorne Michaels of Saturday Night Live (SNL).
-As a result of Mullally's recommendation, Hader was asked to audition for the show and he soon flew to New York to audition for a group of SNL producers.
-Hader had no impressions prepared when he was invited to audition.
-He was nervous and struggled to display his strengths during the audition.
-This resulted in his spontaneous imitation of an Italian man he had once overheard.
-The impression would later become the first of Hader's many recurring characters on the show: Vinny Vedecci.
+He quickly realized that comedy was the creative outlet he had been looking for, and soon he, his new comedy compatriot Matt Offerman, and their two friends and fellow humor enthusiasts Eric Filipkowski and Mel Cowan formed a sketch comedy group, which they called Animals From The Future, and performed frequently for small audiences at backyard shows in Van Nuys.
+Matt's brother, actor Nick Offerman, told his wife, Megan Mullally, about them.
+After attending one of their backyard shows, Mullally told Hader she wanted to discuss him with Lorne Michaels of Saturday Night Live (SNL).
+After Mullally's recommendation, Hader was invited to fly to New York to audition for SNL producers.
+He had no material prepared when he was invited to audition, and was nervous and struggled to display his strengths during the audition.
+This resulted in his spontaneous imitation of an Italian man he had once overheard; the impression later become Vinny Vedecci, the first of his many recurring characters on the show.
 As a result of the audition, Hader got an agent and manager.
-Just before he was officially invited to begin work on SNL, Hader was working as an assistant editor on Iron Chef America.
+Just before he was invited to work on SNL, he worked as an assistant editor on Iron Chef America.